Scottjdgr8/alx-zero_day/README.md

-My first read me
+My first readme
-Scott sotware
+Starting to code today,so cool